 - An American taking a five-minute shower uses more water than the average person in a developing country slum uses for an entire day

 So, I’ve decided to do something small.
-I will be changing up my facebook page header today and I have donated to water.org.
+I have donated to water.org.
 I would encourage you to find something you can do as well!
 Even if you aren’t able to get involved financially, there are plenty of way you can help solve the water crisis in the world.

 How Much Water We Used: